Proactive Labor Relations in a Non-Unionized Environment

 December 2 @ 9:00 am - 12:00 pm

 One event on December 4, 2020 at 9:00 am

-One of the major challenges in human resources management is having positive employer-employee relations and maintaining industrial peace.
-This is crucial as the productivity and competitiveness of an enterprise is greatly affected by the absence or lack of it.
-When the relationship is strained, polarization develops thus hindering the performance of what could be an effective unified team.
+One of the significant challenges in human resources management during this COVID-19 pandemic is having positive employer-employee relations and maintaining industrial peace.
+It is crucial as an enterprise’s productivity and competitiveness are greatly affected by the absence or lack of it.
+When the relationship is strained, polarization develops, thus hindering an effective unified performance of the team.

-While the constitution and the code provides for workers’ organization, it does not prohibit enterprises from maintaining its non-union status.
-Through proactive management initiatives unionization may be avoided.
-Hence, it is imperative that employers learn how to positively and proactively manage their employees.
-This seminar will enable all management personnel and functional managers to deal with employees fairly as human beings without the intervention of third parties.
+While the constitution and the labor code provide for workers’ organizations, it does not prohibit enterprises from maintaining their non-union status.
+Hence, employers must learn how to manage their employees positively and proactively.
+This program will enable all management personnel and functional managers to deal with employees fairly-as-human beings without the intervention of third parties.

 - The True Meaning of Preventive Labor Relations

 - Communicating a Positive Employee Relations Policy

 - Creating a Positive/Proactive Employee Relations Environment